 LTLT is an outstanding programme for some outstanding colleagues.
 I commend it to you.

-Use the following link to learn more about the Leading Transformation in Learning and Teaching (LTLT) programme and enquire about booking before the deadline of 18 January to participate in the next session which runs in Birmingham on 23/24 January.
+Use the following link to learn more about the Leading Transformation in Learning and Teaching (LTLT) programme and enquire about booking before the deadline of Friday 10 May 2019 to participate in the next session which starts on 22 May 2019.

 Achor, S. (2010).
 The Happiness Advantage: The Seven Principles that Fuel Success and Performance at Work.
 New York: Crown Business.